Construction Industry Trends in the Western States

 2018 Construction Industry Trends in the United States

-North American Construction Reports agree the total dollar amount invested in U.S. construction will grow 5 percent in 2018.
+North American construction industry trend reports agree the total dollar amount invested in U.S. construction will grow 5 percent in 2018.
 The types of projects will include a 4 percent increase in non-residential construction, and single-family homes will see the most growth, with 9 percent.

 In 2017, there was a labor shortage that’s also predicted to continue to hit the U.S. construction industry in 2018.
 According to a survey by the Associated General Contractors of America in 2017, 73 percent of construction companies nationwide planned to add jobs.
 However, the report projects that about 42 percent of Western states will continue to have difficulty filling salaried positions, and may need to reevaluate their recruitment strategies.